noahwoo/intro-to-llms/slides/Slides.md

 ChatGPT drives everything
 - Plugin description(in manifest) matters
-- OpenAPI markdown for tool usage
+- OpenAPI markdown for tool specification
 - Orchestrate by ChatGPT during conversation
   - When to call
   - Which to call